learnk8s/learnk8s.io/_blog/why-kube/index.md

 And you're right.

-The cash wasted on operating systems overhead is only the tip of the iceberg.
+However, the cash wasted on operating systems overhead is only the tip of the iceberg.

-## You're probably wasting even more cash
+## Who is paying for all the waste?

 You have probably realised that when you break your service in smaller components each of them comes with very different resource requirements.

-Some components such as data processing and data mining applications are more CPU intensive.
+Some components such as data processing and data mining applications are CPU intensive.

-Others, such as servers for real-time applications, are more memory intensive.
+Others, such as servers for real-time applications might use more memory.

 Amazon Web Services has indeed a long list of compute resources that fits every need: general purpose, CPU optimised, memory optimised, storage optimised and GPU computing.

-In practice, selecting the right virtual machine to match the CPU and memory requirements of your component is rather uncommon.
+You should strive to use the right virtual machine that supports the requirements of the component that you're developing.

+The closer you match the requirements, the better you're utilising your resources.

+In practice this is rather uncommon, though.

-It's much easier to select a couple of computing profiles that are good enough in 80% of the cases.
+It's much easier to select a couple of computing profiles that are good enough in 80% of the cases and use those for all components.

 _In fact, what's wrong with using mostly the same virtual machine for every workload?_

 None at all, if you're happy to wrap every component into a 2GB of memory and vCPU compute capacity.

-Even if you need only 1GB of memory.
+Even if your component can run with only 1GB of memory.

 _Yes, you could optimise in the feature._